Alfresco/acs-deployment/docs/helm/desktop-deployment.md

 This repository offers you the option to either deploy a system using stable released artifacts or the latest in-progress development artifacts.

-To use a released version of the Helm chart add the stable chart repository using the following command:
+To use a released version of the Helm chart add the stable chart repository:

 ```bash
 helm repo add alfresco https://kubernetes-charts.alfresco.com/stable